crate/crate/docs/admin/system-information.rst

 | ``os['cgroup']['mem']['limit_bytes']``          | The max. amount of user memory in the cgroup.        | ``TEXT``     |
 +-------------------------------------------------+------------------------------------------------------+--------------+

-The cpu information values are cached for 1s.
+The CPU information values are cached for 1s.
 They might differ from the actual values at query time.
 Use the probe timestamp to get the time of collection.
-When analyzing the cpu usage over time, always use ``os['probe_timestamp']`` to calculate the time difference between 2 probes.
+When analyzing the CPU usage over time, always use ``os['probe_timestamp']`` to calculate the time difference between 2 probes.

 .. _os_cgroup_limitations:

-Cgroup limitations
+cgroup limitations
 ..................

 ..
 NOTE::

-    Cgroup metrics only work if the stats are available from ``/sys/fs/cgroup/cpu`` and ``/sys/fs/cgroup/cpuacct``.
+    cgroup metrics only work if the stats are available from ``/sys/fs/cgroup/cpu`` and ``/sys/fs/cgroup/cpuacct``.

 .. _os_uptime_limitations: